 At my Korean university, there’s this overseas internship preparation program where there are 4 hour classes, with the same teacher and same students.
 It’s a bit killer on the teacher, as well as the students but I try to make it as painless as possible for everyone involved.

 It’s not easy, but I try my best.
 The temptation is to just do 2 or 3 different, random things but I try to avoid that if possible and have some sort of coherent theme that ties everything together.
 This just seems to work better for the students and I hope that what I was teaching was more memorable for them because of this.

 Youth Unemployment in Korea Lesson Plan

 Here’s a 4 hour ESL lesson plan on the topic of Youth Unemployment.
-Of course, if you don’t teach in South Korea, you probably shouldn’t use this lesson plan for your classes.
+Of course, if you don’t teach in South Korea, you probably shouldn’t use this lesson plan for your classes!

 That said, the principles are the same, so just choose a topic more relevant to your students.
 Ideally, you could choose a similar reading or listening passage about youth unemployment in your own country and then much of the world would be done for you.

 Lots of students come late so I do some riddles for 5-10 minutes while people stream in.
 This was the only thing that was not related to the main theme of the lesson.